metta-systems/metta.systems/content/blog/2018-04-30-useful-cargo-commands.md

 +++
-date = 2018-04-30T23:51:59Z
 title = "Useful cargo commands"
 [taxonomies]
 categories = ["rust","tools","cargo-xargo"]
 +++
 Some additional cargo commands exist to provide unprecedented level of support and extensibility to regular cargo.
-Here's a list of commands I use (will be updated over time, last update 2018-05-01):
+Here's a list of commands I use (will be updated over time, last update 2020-04-15):

 <!-- more -->